 Prolonged drainage can increase the risk of infection and further delay the healing process.

 Risks of surgery

-In some patients, the best option may be to leave the seroma alone.
+In some individuals, the best option may be to leave the seroma alone.
 For cancer patients, one concern with seromas is that they can sometimes delay additional cancer treatments.

-Seromas are now often considered a side effect of surgery rather than a complication, but all patients do not develop seromas.
+Seromas are now often considered a side effect of surgery rather than a complication, but not all patients develop seromas.

 Typically, seromas form right after surgery when drains are not used.
-A seroma can still occur up to a month after surgery and the removal of the drains.
+A seroma can still occur up to 1 month after surgery and the removal of the drains.

 Though seromas are a common complication of surgery, there are some things that can be done to help prevent them from forming.